longavailable/longavailable.github.io/_pages/projects.md

 - # [deep-learning-network-architectures]

 	A collection of some useful architectures/frameworks of deep learning / neural network.

+- # [empty-omegat-project]

+	A template of [OmegaT] team project.

+- # [generate-publication-overview]

+	Scripts to generate Meixiu Yu's publications automatically for the Jekyll website <https://www.longlovemyu.com>.
+Although it is a special case, there are also something to be learned.

 - # [Calculator for loan and repay]